 Enable Traefik access logging

-But more important is to enable the actual access logging in the Traefik configuration.
-To do so, patch the HelmChart CRD kube-system.traefik with the following content:
+But more important is to enable the actual access logging in the Traefik configuration following the Traefik configuration guide Create a file on the K3s cluster head named /var/lib/rancher/k3s/server/manifests/traefik-config.yaml with the following content:

 spec: